edgedb/easy-edgedb/README.md

 };
 ```

 This will of course depend on our game.
-Can a `PC` actually visit the ship during the trip to England?
-If not, then we can just choose a rough date as above.
+Can a `PC` actually visit the ship when it's sailing to England?
+If so, then we will need more precise dates.
+But we're fine for now.

-The [cal::to_local_date](https://edgedb.com/docs/edgeql/funcops/datetime#function::cal::to_local_date) function is the easiest way, as it allows you to simply insert three numbers to get a date.
-You can also cast from a string using `<cal::local_date>`, but the string must be in ISO8601 format.
+## Adding defaults to a type, and the overloaded keyword

 Now let's get back to inserting the new characters.
 First we'll insert Lucy: